pingcap/docs-cn/tools/loader.md

   -pprof-addr string: the pprof address of Loader.
 It tunes the perfomance of Loader (default: ":10084")

-  -skip-unique-check: whether to skip the unique index check, 0 means no while 1 means yes (can improve the speed of importing data).
-  Note: Only when you import data to TiDB can you open this option (default: 1)

   -t int: the number of thread,increase this as TiKV nodes increase (default: 16)

   -u string: the user name of TiDB (default: "root")